 - Tweed Ride: A vintage-inspired bicycle ride through the Historic Northeast neighborhood.

-- Women’s Summit: An annual educational summit providing encouragement and networking opportunities for female bicyclists in Kansas City.
+- Women’s Summit: A biennial educational summit providing encouragement and networking opportunities for female bicyclists in Kansas City.

-- Handlebar Happy Hour: A monthly gathering at a bar/restaurant to ride bikes and talk about neighborhood bicycling/walking concerns.
+- Handlebar Happy Hour/social events: A monthly gathering at a bar/restaurant/fitness center to ride bikes and talk about neighborhood bicycling/walking concerns.

 Bike sharing gives more people access to bicycles throughout Kansas City and gets more bikes on the streets.
-BikeWalkKC operates Kansas City’s bike share system, Kansas City B-cycle.
-We are the only advocate-owned bike sharing system in the country.
+BikeWalkKC operates Kansas City’s bike share system, Kansas City BCycle.
+We were the very first advocate-owned bike sharing system in the country.

 Because we are a member-supported organization, we depend on on our members to continue to make a difference in Kansas City.